Aakash-Vemulapalli/final/README.md

 4) now click on server
 5) import the 3 files for database.

+--for functional tests
+1) download selenium IDE
+2)Use firefox browser
+3) open the Selenium ide and import the test cases
+4) run the test cases to see if they are successful

 once it all is configured project is ready to run from home.jsp